Fully Qualified Occupational Therapist

 After this Alison was employed by Hammersmith Hospitals NHS Trust (now Imperial College NHS Trust) in London as a Back Care and Manual Handling Advisor, assessing the musculo-skeletal health of all employees in the trust; from the nursing and other medical staff through to the desk-based staff working on computers all day.
 All staff required education and training to look after themselves and assess the risks and ergonomics of their working environment, with advice to find practical day to day solutions.

 Today more employers recognise the value of looking after their employee’s health at work.
-As a fully qualified occupational therapist, Alison set up Healthywork Ltd in 2001, to offer Occupational Therapy work related assessment services to employer’s directly, to occupational health companies, insurance companies, case management companies and medico-legal organisations.
+As a fully qualified Occupational Therapist, Alison set up Healthywork Ltd in 2001, to deliver Occupational health work related assessment services to employer’s directly via CEO/Directors or their internal HR/OH Departments or to independent Occupational Health companies, HR companies, Insurance companies, Case Management companies and Medico-legal organisations.

 Many of the assessments performed have required a mix of the above, such as individuals having physical and mental health needs which need to be reviewed together, therefore the assessments aim to review the whole individual to ensure all advice required is provided, to help in the process of them being productive at work.

 Alison keeps up to date in this expanding field taking an active role in several organisations.
-She is a member of the British Association of Occupational Therapists (BAOT) part of the College of Occupational Therapists (COT) and is an associate member of The Chartered Institute of Ergonomics and Human Factors.
-She is also an active member of COT Specialist Section – work (COTSS-work), being a member of their executive committee (most recent 3 year post from 2009 – 2011) and is currently Regional Rep for the Eastern region.
+She is a member of the British Association of Occupational Therapists (BAOT) part of the Royal College of Occupational Therapists (RCOT) and is an associate member of The Chartered Institute of Ergonomics and Human Factors (CIEHF).
+She is also an active member of RCOT Specialist Section – Work (RCOT SS-Work), being Chair of their National Executive Committee (May 2017 – Nov 2019) having previously held other roles on the committee over the last 10-15 years.

 Alison has provided assessments for the Governments ‘Access to Work‘ scheme over the years, in order that individuals can be assisted in order that they can remain in work.

-Alison has spoken at Back pain prevention conferences for the British Dental Association, lectured on Vocational Rehabilitation at the National Back Exchange Annual Conference and to other groups of health professionals.
+Alison has spoken at Back pain prevention conferences for the British Dental Association, lectured on Vocational Rehabilitation at the National Back Exchange Annual Conference and to other groups of health professionals, including presentations on Functional Capacity Evaluation for the Physiotherapy specialists at ACPOHE and other health professional companies and networks.

 Our Associate Practioners